-and engaging speakers I’ve come across in
+and engaging speakers I’ve come across

-my career.
 In fact, ‘speaker’ does not adequately describe Jason, who is equal parts researcher, social anthropologist and entertainer.”

 Stephen Cannon, President & CEO